-- 11.1 During difficult weather conditions, the Winter Controller should take steps to advise the Police of forecasts relating to medium (25-100 mm deep) or heavy (over 100mm deep) snowfall.
-Where practicable, the Police should also be informed in advance of proposed operations. - 11.2 Reports from the Police regarding dangerous road conditions should be acted upon by the Winter Supervisor (Roads) as soon as practicable, having regard to the priorities in this document and the prevailing conditions. - 11.3 A protocol has been agreed with the Police for dealing with anti-social behaviour affecting vehicles carrying out gritting operations.
-In certain circumstances a gritting service may have to be withdrawn from an area for a period of time as determined by the Winter Supervisor (Roads).
+- During difficult weather conditions, the Winter Controller may take steps to further advise the Police of forecasts relating to medium (25-100 mm deep) or heavy (over 100mm deep) snowfall. - 11.2 Reports from the Police regarding dangerous road conditions should be acted upon by the Winter Supervisor as soon as practicable, having regard to the priorities in this document and the prevailing conditions. - 11.3 A protocol has been agreed with the Police for dealing with anti-social behaviour affecting vehicles carrying out gritting operations.
+In certain circumstances a gritting service may have to be withdrawn from an area for a short period of time as determined by the Winter Supervisor.